cacabo/themetric.org/README.md

 ### System Architecture

-- The webiste is hosted and collaborated on in [GitHub](https://github.com/cacabo/metric)
+- The website is hosted and collaborated on in [GitHub](https://github.com/cacabo/metric)
 - Content is posted, tagged with topics, and managed in Ghost
 - The [themetric.org](https://www.themetric.org) domain is registered and configured on [GoDaddy](https://www.godaddy.com)
 - The website sources content from Ghost and is built as a static website